ADI-Foundation-Labs/ADI-Stack-Airbender-System/docs/air_constraints.md

     - Constant(F): a constant field element.
     - Expression { coeff: F, inner: [Variable; 4], degree: usize }: represents coeff * v0 * … * v{degree-1}.
   - Degrees up to 4 are allowed for Terms during intermediate algebra.
+  - Clarification:
+    - In `Expression`, variables are stored in `inner` and multiplied together with `coeff`.
+    - `degree` is the actual monomial degree (0–4), not always 4.
+Terms may be quartic internally for composition, but final constraints must normalize to ≤ quadratic (degree ≤ 2).

 Constraint<F>: A sum of Term<F> values.
 Conceptually represents a polynomial relation that must evaluate to zero (unless rearranged by helper methods that subtract a result variable).
 Constraints are normalized and must be at most quadratic (degree <=> 2) before being accepted by the circuit.